RijanRegmi/FITME/README.md

 ---

 Feel free to reach out to any of the team members for more information or assistance with the project.
-Thank you for using TrakWell!
+Thank you for using FITME!